Technology / General

 What Exactly Is Subcritical Water Hydrolysis?

-Subcritical Water Hydrolysis (SWH) is a hydrothermal decomposition process in which liquid water, maintained between 100°C and 374°C under sufficient pressure, acts as a powerful ionic solvent to break complex organic polymers into low-molecular-weight compounds — without combustion, without added chemicals, and without producing toxic emissions.
+Subcritical Water Hydrolysis (SWH) is a zero-emission process that uses pressurised water at 100–374°C as a natural solvent to break down organic waste into reusable outputs — without combustion, added chemicals, or toxic by-products.

 The word "subcritical" defines the operating window precisely.
 Water has a thermodynamic critical point at 374°C and 22.1 MPa.
 Above this point, water becomes supercritical — a gas-like phase with extreme oxidizing properties.
 Below this point, but well above its standard boiling threshold, water enters the subcritical state: still liquid, but radically transformed at the molecular level.